MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 ## Overview

-Velocity checks allow you to examine the historical patterns of a user or entity (for example, a credit card or an IP address) and then use these historical patterns to flag potential fraud.
-Fraudsters generally do not place a single order and walk away – more commonly, they experiment with one transaction first, and if it is approved, they will follow up with several more transactions.
-This continues until a flag is raised.

-Velocity checks help you understand the relationships between events over time, and how frequently certain data points decur.
-This enables you to quickly identify deviations from normal user behavior and take action accordingly.
+Velocity checks allow you to identify patterns of events from a user or entity (such as a credit card)    whose frequency might indicate suspicious activity and potential fraud.
+For example, after trying a few individual orders, fraudsters often place many orders quickly with a single credit card, from a single IP address, or device.
+They may also place many orders quickly with many different credit cards.
+By defining velocities, you can watch incoming events for these types of patterns and use rules to define thresholds beyond which you want to treat these patterns as suspicious.

 ## Define a velocity